-Located in the North Aegean, Ikaria is a remote island famous for strong wine and the longevity of its people.
+Located in the North Aegean, Ikaria is a remote island famous for its strong wine and the longevity of its people.
 Most of the island is covered in shrubbery, giving the surrounding landscape aÃ‚ lavish virescent color.
 Some of the island’s highlights include divine, remote beaches, the traditional village celebrations known as Panagiria, charming wineries hidden in the mountains, and archaeological sites.

-Back in the late 2000s, some of the Sporades Islands like Skiathos and Skopelos suddenly turned into tourist attractions after being featured in the award-winning movie, ‘Mamma Mia!’.
-However, even with this unexpected wave of mass tourism, most of the islands in the region are still under-the-radar.
-My personal favorite is Skyros, an island that consists of one cobbled-street-filled town hidden in the hillside below an old Byzantine monastery.
+Back in the late 2000s, some of the Sporades Islands like Skiathos and Skopelos suddenly turned into tourist attractions after being featured in the award-winning movie, ‘Mamma Mia’.
+However, even with this unexpected wave of mass tourism, most of the islands in the region are still under the radar.
+My personal favorite is Skyros, an island that consists of one cobbled street-filled town hidden in the hillside below an old Byzantine monastery.
 The rest of it is dominated by resort-free beaches, high mountains, pine forests, and a special breed of Skyrian wild ponies.

+Finally, we round up this list of hidden gems in Greece off the beaten track with Samothrace.
 Samothrace has always been an insignificant and unfrequented part of Greece.
 It’s located in one of the most remote parts of the Aegean and its land is too mountainous to cultivate.
 In fact, Samothrace is home to the highest mountaintop in the Aegean, Mount Saos (1,611 meters) but the mountains of the island have a lot of other surprises in store for the few curious souls that make it here.